Phil Esposito

 Philip Anthony Esposito (/ˌɛspəˈziːtoʊ/ ESP-ə-ZEE-toh, /it/; born February 20, 1942) is a Canadian former professional ice hockey player, coach and executive, and current broadcaster for the Tampa Bay Lightning.
-A member of the Hockey Hall of Fame, he played 18 seasons in the National Hockey League for the Chicago Black Hawks, Boston Bruins, and New York Rangers, winning two Stanley Cups with Boston.
+A member of the Hockey Hall of Fame, he played 18 seasons in the National Hockey League (NHL) for the Chicago Black Hawks, Boston Bruins, and New York Rangers, winning two Stanley Cups with Boston.

-He is considered one of the greatest players of all time, and is the older brother of the late fellow Hall-of-Famer goaltender Tony Esposito.
-He became the first player to score more than 100 points in a season, with 126 in 1968–69, a feat he would later achieve a further five times, also becoming the first player to score 50 goals in a season five times in a row, including the then record of 76 goals in 1970–71 to go with the then record 152 points the same year.
+He is considered one of the greatest players of all time, and is the older brother of Hall-of-Fame goaltender Tony Esposito.
+He became the first player to score more than 100 points in a season, with 126 in 1968–69, a feat he achieved a further five times.
+In 1970–71 Esposito also became the first player to score 50 goals in five consecutive seasons, including the then records of 76 goals and 152 points the same year.
 Altogether, he won the Art Ross Trophy as the leading point scorer five times, led the league in goals six times, was voted the Hart Trophy for MVP twice, and was named as a first team All-Star centre six times.

 After retiring as a player, Esposito served as head coach and general manager for the Rangers for two seasons.
-In 1991, he and his younger brother co-founded the Tampa Bay Lightning, the first NHL team in Florida.
-The elder Esposito served as the franchise's first president and general manager until 1998; he now serves as Tampa Bay's radio colour commentator.
+In 1991, he and brother Tony co-founded the Tampa Bay Lightning, the first NHL team in Florida.
+Phil Esposito served as the franchise's first president and general manager until 1998; he now serves as the Lightning's radio colour commentator.

 Esposito was named one of the '100 Greatest NHL Players' in history in 2017, and the ninth-best player of all time by The Athletic in 2023.
 His #7 jersey was retired by the Bruins on December 3, 1987, and there is a statue in his likeness at Tampa Bay's Benchmark International Arena.

+Early life

+Phil Esposito was born on February 20, 1942, in Sault Ste.
+Marie, Ontario, Canada, to his parents Pat and Frances, who were both of Italian descent.
+His father's parents immigrated to Canada at the beginning of 20th century.
+His father quit school as a teenager to work in Sault Ste.
+Marie's steel mills, and later worked as a labourer and a welder, and married Frances in 1941.
+He built the family's first house for $3,000 and paid it off six years later.
+Esposito grew up with his sisters Mary and Janice and his brother Tony.
+The Esposito brothers started playing hockey together at an early age on frozen ponds, outdoor rinks, and local community leagues.